Distribution-Free Model for Community Detection: Experiments

 \section{Experiments}

-In this section, we conduct experimental studies of DFA's performance on simulated data and two real-world networks.
+In this section, we conduct experimental studies of DFA's performance on simulated data and some real-world networks.
+In addition to DFA, four traditional methods of community detection designed under SBM or DCSBM are applied to our simulation ensemble.
+The first one is the spectral clustering (SC for short) algorithm studied in \cite{rohe2011spectral}, where SC is designed based on the Laplacian matrix to fit SBM.
+The second one is the regularized spectral clustering (RSC for short) algorithm by \cite{RSC} to fit DCSBM.
+The third one is the spectral clustering on ratios-of-eigenvectors (SCORE for short) algorithm by \cite{SCORE} to fit DCSBM.
+The last one is the convexified modularity maximization (CMM for short) method by \cite{chen2018convexified} to fit DCSBM.
 Unlike the theoretical studies where we allow $K_{0}\leq K$ to show that DFM is identifiable even when $K_{0}\leq K$, in the numerical study part, we always set $K_{0}=K$ since this setting is common in both numerical and empirical studies.